munificent/journal/asset/post/2014-12-21-rooms-and-mazes.md

 incrementally cut holes in the walls.
 Eventually, every square of the grid was connected and the screen was filled with a complete, perfect maze.

-My little home computer could create something that had deep structure -- every square of the maze could be reached from any other -- and yet it seemed to be chaotic -- it carved at random and every maze was different.
+My little home computer could create something that had deep structure.
+Every square of the maze could be reached from any other.
+And yet it seemed to be
+chaotic: it carved at random and every maze was different.
 This was enough to blow my ten-year-old mind.
 It still kind of does today.

 ## What's in a dungeon?